cbcrc/LinkIt/slightly-more-complex-example.md

 - `BlogPostLinkedSource/Autor` will match `BlogPost/Author`
 - `AuthorLinkedSource/Image` will match `Author/ImageId`

-The `BlogPost` object own a nested object of type `Author`.
-In order to load link the author with the linked image, we need to add the link target `BlogPostLinkedSource/Autor` as a nested linked source of type `AuthorLinkedSource`.
+The `BlogPost` object owns a nested object of type `Author`.
+In order to load link the author with its own linked image, we need to add the link target `BlogPostLinkedSource/Author` as a nested linked source of type `AuthorLinkedSource`.

 ### Polymorphism
 For the linked target `BlogPostLinkedSource/MultimediaContent`, we need to configure the load link protocol since none of the default conventions applies.
 Moreover, it is a special configuration since it involves some polymorphism.